Want to learn new ways to make extra money?

 What Are the Drawbacks of Blooom?

 Passive Index Funds and Active Management are strange bedfellows.
 Index funds are a wonderful choice for the average investor because of their low fees and minimal activity required on the part of the investor.
 These funds are also highly accessible for purchase by individual investors with a little bit of research.
 However, if you don’t even know where to begin, the value of Blooom boils down to helping you pick which index funds to invest in and when to shift portions of your portfolio over time.
 Target Date funds offer a similar service.
-However, on balance, the other perks Blooom offers (access to advisors by chat; analysis tools) add value.
+However, on balance, the other perks Blooom offers (access to advisers by chat; analysis tools) add value.